 Tioga Pass to Mount Dana is a 5 mile moderately trafficked out and back trail located near Yosemite National Park, California that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 A day hike to Mt.
 Dana, the second highest mountain in Yosemite National Park.
 Mt.
 Dana is relatively easily accessible peak and is the second highest in Yosemite National Park (Mt.
 Lyell is the highest one).
 The trail head is located right next to the east entrance of the Yosemite National Park.
 There are no trail markers or maps but there is an unofficial use trail to the top and is pretty easy to follow.
 The trail starts with an easy walk through the meadows before it starts going up through a series of switchbacks.
 After about 1.5 miles from the trailhead and about 1,500 feet high, you reach a flat area and the peak comes into sight.
 You are about half way at that point and the serious climb is about to start.
 After you walk across the flat area, the trail gets lost in the rocks and you have to follow your instincts and the stone cairn markers and head towards the peak.
 You will be hiking up loose rock and need to be careful with your footing.
 Once you reach the top, the views are incredible!